google/googletest/googletest/docs/primer.md

 ## Test Fixtures: Using the Same Data Configuration for Multiple Tests {#same-data-multiple-tests}

 If you find yourself writing two or more tests that operate on similar data, you can use a *test fixture*.
-It allows you to reuse the same configuration of objects for several different tests.
+This allows you to reuse the same configuration of objects for several different tests.

 To create a fixture:

 1. Derive a class from `::testing::Test` .
-Start its body with `protected:` as we'll want to access fixture members from sub-classes.
+Start its body with `protected:`, as we'll want to access fixture members from sub-classes.
 2. Inside the class, declare any objects you plan to use.
 3. If necessary, write a default constructor or `SetUp()` function to prepare the objects for each test.
-A common mistake is to spell `SetUp()` as **`Setup()`** with a small `u` - Use `override` in C++11 to make sure you spelled it correctly
+A common mistake is to spell `SetUp()` as **`Setup()`** with a small `u` - Use `override` in C++11 to make sure you spelled it correctly.
 4. If necessary, write a destructor or `TearDown()` function to release any resources you allocated in `SetUp()` .
 To learn when you should use the constructor/destructor and when you should use `SetUp()/TearDown()`, read